Embroider800/Embroider800/README.md

 # 👋 Hello, World!

-Can we work on SLACK?
-If yes, pls invite me duckhuntersghost@gmail.com

 I'm a passionate software developer with interest in exploring the limitless possibilities of technology.
 Welcome to my GitHub profile!

 ## About Me